Blog Post December 9, 2025 | 14 minutes read

 • Customers can actually find your products because they’re searchable across search engines, your website and online marketplaces.

-• Well-crafted product descriptions entice browsers to become buyers, driving conversions across digital commerce channels.
+• Well-crafted product descriptions entice browsers to become buyers, driving conversions across digital commerce channels and encouraging purchase decisions.

-• You can build customer trust and long-term loyalty by writing product descriptions that accurately reflect the product they’re paying for.
+• You can build customer trust and long-term loyalty by writing product descriptions that accurately reflect the type of product they’re paying for.

 And with over 2.7 billion consumers contributing to global e-commerce in 2024, getting your product descriptions and broader product detail pages (PDPs) right can pay off big.